Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/axual/quickstart-axual/README.md

       <param name="authentication.password">$env.password</param>
       ```

-    - parameter `map.<topic>.to` built from env variable `topic_mapping`, composed from env variable `topic`
+    - Update of the parameter `map.<topic>.to` to the environment variable `topic_mapping` (which in turn is composed from env variable `topic`)
       ```xml
       <param name="$env.topic_mapping">item-template.stock</param>
       ```

 - _producer_:
-   - parameter `--boostrap-servers` retrieved from the environment variable `bootstrap_server`
+   - Update of the parameter `--boostrap-servers` to the environment variable `bootstrap_server`
-   - parameter `--topic` retrieved from the environment variable `topic`
+   - Update of the parameter `--topic` to the environment variable `topic`
-   - provisioning of the `producer.properties` configuration file to enable `SASL/SCRAM` over TLS, with username and password retrieved from the environment variables `username` and `password`:
+   - Provisioning of the `producer.properties` configuration file to enable `SASL/SCRAM` over TLS, with username and password retrieved from the environment variables `username` and `password`:

    ```yaml
    # Configure SASL/SCRAM mechanism